 Once you’re all geared up and got your pass, it’s time to shine!

-How to wakeboard on a 2 towers cable park
+How to wakeboard at a 2 towers cable park

 With the 2.0 cable, your driver / instructor will probably start by spending a few minutes with you on land, first to find out what your natural stance is (i.e. regular or goofy).
 If you’ve done any kind of boardsport in the past, you should already know your stance.

 If not, the instructor will help you with a little trick, but once that’s decided, don’t worry if it feels wrong when you start riding, that trick isn’t always conclusive and sometimes you just have to try riding both ways to be sure.
 The basic rule is that your stronger leg / foot should be the one forward–but there are exceptions.